On the Relation of Characteristic Modes of Different Conducting Structures: Examples

 \subsection{Patch Antenna with a Radiation Null}

 In this example, another geometry variation of a structure is investigated.
-While the former example was focused on computational aspects and the illustration of the perturbation matrices, the focus here is on the aspect that the proposed formalism can also be used to obtain a more intuitive decomposition than the eigendecomposition of the structure in certain cases.
+While the former \annotateChangesStart examples were \annotateChangesEnd focused on computational aspects and the illustration of the perturbation matrices, the focus here is on the aspect that the proposed formalism can also be used to obtain a more intuitive decomposition than the eigendecomposition of the structure in certain cases.

-The generic example chosen is a design of a $\theta$-polarized patch antenna, which is to have a radiation null at a pre-defined direction.
-An initial structure is proposed, as shown in Fig.~\ref{fig:patch_scattering_base2}.
+The chosen generic example is the design of a $\theta$-polarized, \annotateChangesStart probe-fed \annotateChangesEnd patch antenna that is intended to have a radiation null at a pre-defined direction. \annotateChangesStart The goal is to create a tilted beam that has a radiation null at \mbox{$\theta = -15^\circ$} in the $xz$\nobreakdash-plane. \annotateChangesEnd An initial structure is proposed, as shown in Fig.~\ref{fig:patch_scattering_base2}.
 It consists of a patch on an infinitely extended grounded dielectric slab \cite{mrochen_characteristic_2025}.
-The goal is the design of a probe-fed patch antenna with a tilted beam that has a radiation null at \mbox{$\theta = -15^\circ$} in the $xz$\nobreakdash-plane.

-In order to realize the goal on a single antenna, multiple modes have to be used.
-Fig.~\ref{fig:patch_modes2} shows the far-fields of the two CM of the base structure with the lowest eigenvalues that radiate $\theta$\nobreakdash-polarization.
+In order to realize \annotateChangesStart the tilted beam \annotateChangesEnd on a single antenna, multiple modes have to be used. \annotateChangesStart The first four CMs current distributions on the base structure are calculated and depicted in Fig.~\ref{fig:patch_initial_currents} along with their eigenvalues.
+Since only the modes $\mathbf{J}_1$ and $\mathbf{J}_3$ radiate the desired $\theta$\nobreakdash-polarization the $xz$\nobreakdash-plane, only these modes are used in the following. \annotateChangesEnd Fig.~\ref{fig:patch_modes2} shows the far-fields of these CMs.
 Using single-element beamforming~\cite{morlein_understanding_2022}, a superposition of the two modes is found where a radiation null at $\theta = -15^\circ$ is achieved:

 whereby $\mathbf{F}_1(\theta)$ and $\mathbf{F}_3(\theta)$ are the far-fields of the first and third CM of the base structure.
 The optimal ratio of the modal weighting coefficients is found to be \mbox{$|f_1/f_3| = 2.6$} in magnitude with a phase difference of \mbox{$\angle f_1/f_3 = 90^\circ$}.
 The resulting pattern $\mathbf{F}(\theta)$ is also depicted in Fig.~\ref{fig:patch_modes2}.